 Safe Withdrawal Rate (viewed in hindsight)

 A well-known metric is the Safe Withdrawal Rate (SWR) – occasionally referred to as Sustainable Spending Rate (SSR).
-The idea is simple, for a given starting portfolio, how much could we have spent (inflation-adjusted) every year, without depleting the portfolio at the end of the retirement period.
+The idea is simple, for a given starting portfolio, how much could we have spent (a fixed amount, inflation-adjusted) every year, without depleting the portfolio at the end of the retirement period.

 This is a very interesting metric because not only does it provide a number very directly associated with income (or lack thereof) coming from portfolio withdrawals, but it also captures quite neatly Sequence-of-Returns issues.